wallace-y/expert-engine/ReadMe.md

 - Confirm your purchase.

 ## Technologies Used
-The Marketplace of Junk app is built using the following:
+The Marketplace is built using the following:

 - React
 - Vite